-It is hard to imagine a more picturesque, and ideally situated city than Colmar.
-The capital of the Haut Rhin departement, harmonious – and impossibly beautiful – Colmar is a maze of cobbled pedestrian malls and centuries-old Alsatian-style buildings, many painted in surprise tones of blue, orange, red or green.
+It is hard to imagine a more picturesque and ideally situated city than Colmar.
+The capital of the Haut Rhin departement, harmonious – and impossibly beautiful – Colmar is a maze of cobbled pedestrian malls and centuries-old Alsatian-style buildings; many painted in surprise tones of blue, orange, red or green.
 And what’s more, Colmar is an excellent base for exploring the Route du Vin, or the German university city of Freiburg and the delightful Swiss city of Basel.
 It is, in every sense of the word, at the center of Europe.

 In the 16th century, the Reformation swept through Europe, the Protestant teachings of John Calvin finding an enthusiastic audience in regions across Western Europe.
-The Wars of Religion (1562-98) broke out between the Huguenots (French Protestants who received help from the English), the Catholic league (led by the house of Guise) and the Catholic monarchy.
-Colmar adopted the Protestant faith in 1575 and in 1598, King Henri IV issued the controversial Edict of Nantes to guarantee the Huguenots many civil and political rights.
+The Wars of Religion (1562-98) broke out between the Huguenots (French Protestants who received help from the English), the Catholic League (led by the house of Guise), and the Catholic monarchy.
+Colmar adopted the Protestant faith in 1575, and in 1598, King Henri IV issued the controversial Edict of Nantes to guarantee the Huguenots many civil and political rights.
 However, ultra-Catholic Paris refused to allow the new Protestant king entry to the city, and a siege of the capital continued for almost five years.
 Only when Henri IV embraced Catholicism at the cathedral in St-Denis did Paris submit to him.

 The events of the 17 and 18th centuries were no less tumultuous.
 At the tender age of five, the Roi Soleil (Sun King) ascended the throne as Louis XIV.
 After the Thirty Years’ War (1618-48), Louis created the first centralized state – Colmar was ceded to French control by the 1679 Treaties of Nijmegen.

 Colmar remained part of the French state until the 19th century.
 Following the French Revolution and the subsequent rise to power of Napoleon Bonaparte, France eventually came under the control of Napoleon’s nephew in 1851.
 He proclaimed himself Emperor Napoleon III of the Second Empire and involved France in several ruinous wars, the most devastating being the Franco-Prussian War (1870-71).
-Prussia actually took the Emperor prisoner – upon hearing the news, defiant and very hungry Parisian masses took to the streets demanding a republic.
+Prussia took the Emperor prisoner – upon hearing the news, defiant and starving Parisian masses took to the streets demanding a republic.

 Unfortunately, there was nothing beautiful about the start of the Third Republic.
 Born as a provisional government of national defense in September 1870, it was quickly besieged by the Prussians, who laid siege to Paris and demanded National Assembly elections be held.
 The first move made by the resultant monarchist-controlled assembly was to ratify the Treaty of Frankfurt (1871), the harsh terms of which – a 5-billion franc war indemnity and surrender of the provinces of Alsace and Lorraine – promoted immediate revolt.
 Colmar was now a province of Germany.
-Yet despite the difficult start, the Third Republic ushered in the glittering belle epoque (beautiful age), with art-nouveau architecture and advances in science and engineering.
+Despite the difficult start, the Third Republic ushered in the glittering belle epoque (beautiful age), with art-nouveau architecture and advances in science and engineering.

 Gastronomy & Wine

 But now let’s get serious – what about fromage?
 As Charles de Gaulle himself recognized, nothing arouses stronger gastronomic passions in France than cheese.
 A classic pairing is Alsatian Gewurztraminer and Munster; the cheese has had its own AOC (Appellation d’Origine Controlée) since 1978.
-Produced on both sides of the Vosges Mountains from cow’s milk, the name Munster derives from the French word for monastery, Monastère.
+Produced on both sides of the Vosges Mountains from cow’s milk, the name Munster derives from the French word for a monastery, Monastère.
 Its pungent rind-washed aromas and creamy texture make it the ideal foil for aromatic grape varieties such as Gewurztraminer and Pinot Gris.

 The medieval streets of Colmar’s old city are lined with dozens of restored, half-timbered houses – and lots of attractive shops – that are great for an aimless stroll.
 The numerous cafes that line Grand Rue and Rue des Clefs are effortlessly inviting and demand a detailed exploration!

 This outstanding museum, whose pride and joy is the Issenheim Masterpiece, is set around a Gothic-style Dominican cloister in which several dwarf-mutant hazelnut trees grow.
-Medieval stone statues, prints by Martin Schongauer and an exceptional collection of 15th century Upper Rhine Primitives let visitors peer into the medieval European mind.
+Medieval stone statues, prints by Martin Schongauer, and an exceptional collection of 15th century Upper Rhine Primitives let visitors peer into the medieval European mind.

-Another fantastic museum, Musee Bartholdi displays the works (including models) and memorabilia of Frederic Auguste Bartholdi in the house where he was born.
+Another fantastic museum, Musee Bartholdi, displays the works (including models) and memorabilia of Frederic Auguste Bartholdi in the house where he was born.